sandalle/minecraft_bigreactor_control/README.md

 - Add min/max RF/t output and have it override temperature concerns (maybe?).
 - Add support for wireless modems, see http://computercraft.info/wiki/Modem_%28API%29, will not be secure (anyone can send/listen to your channels)!
 - Add support for any sized monitor (minimum 3x3), dynamic allocation/alignment.
-- Lookup using pcall for better error handling - http://www.computercraft.info/forums2/index.php?/topic/10992-using-pcall/ .
+- Lookup using pcall for better error handling http://www.computercraft.info/forums2/index.php?/topic/10992-using-pcall/ .
+- Update cruise mode to work independently for each actively-cooled reactor.
+- Move helper functions into seperate file(s)
 - Redo efficiency as a rate of RF per mB of fuel?
 - "Gauge" GUI for smaller monitors than 3x2, maybe even as small as 1x1.
 - Passive reactor tuning GUI options, control by heat without disabling automatic rod control.
-- Move helper functions into seperate file(s)
-- Clutch controls for 0.3.4A2
-- Using clutch mode to achieve optimal turbine speed faster (toggle option, on-screen)